ProDataMan/ansible_best_windows/labs/access_lab/index.md

   1. Launch VS Code from the Start Menu or Task Bar
   1. Select the Source Control Tab from the toolbar on the left
-  1. In the Source Control pain click `Clone Repository`
+  1. In the Source Control pain click the three dots on the top right.
-  1. Paste the URL to newly created Repo
+  2. Click "Clone"
-  1. Enter your GitHub credentials
+  3. Paste the URL to newly created Repo
-  1. Select the `ansible-working` repository you created earlier
+  5. Select the `ansible-working` repository you created earlier
-  1. In the choose a folder dialog navigate to `c:\GitRepos`
+  6. In the choose a folder dialog navigate to `c:\gitrepos`
-  1. Click the `select as Repository Destination` button
+  7. Click the `select as Repository Destination` button
-  1. In the Visual Studio Code dialog click the `Open` button to open the repository in VS Code
+  8. In the Visual Studio Code dialog click the `Add to Workspace` button to open the repository in VS Code
-  1. In the Toolbar click the  Explorer button
+  9. In the left Toolbar click the Explorer button